What Structures do Australias Biggest Philanthropists Use to Donate Money

 RankNameAmountAreas of focus

-1Yajilarra Trust$165mAustralia’s First Nations people, climate change, disability, Christian faith
+1Yajilarra Trust$214mAustralia’s First Nations people, climate change, disability, Christian faith

-6Ian Potter Foundation & Cultural Trust$37mArts, community wellbeing, early childhood development, environment, medical and public health research
+6Ian Potter Foundation & Cultural Trust$38mArts, community wellbeing, early childhood development, environment, medical and public health research

-8Pratt Philanthropies$31mFood security, mental health, arts, education, cancer care, Jewish life, environment, bushfires and flood relief, COVID
+9Pratt Philanthropies$31mFood security, mental and medical health, arts, education, cancer care, Jewish life, environment, community, veterans affairs

-9Susan McKinnon Foundation$31mEnhancing the effectiveness of government through “effective elected representatives, robust state institutions and quality policy dialogue”
+10Susan McKinnon Foundation$29mImproving government through effective elected representatives, robust state institutions and quality policy dialogue

 Philanthropic Structures to Donate Money

-1. Private foundations: This is a popular option for philanthropists who want to establish a permanent and independent organisation to manage their giving.
-A private foundation can have its own board of directors and staff, and can make grants to a wide range of charitable organisations.
+This is a popular option for philanthropists who want to establish a permanent and independent organisation to manage their giving.
+A private foundation can have its own board of directors and employees and can make grants to a wide range of charitable organisations

-4. Private Ancillary Funds: PAFs are established by trust instruments and can be funded by donations from associated parties.
+PAFs are established by trust instruments and can be funded by private donations from associated parties.
 The funds are invested and managed by a trustee (generally a corporate trustee) and distributions are made to other deductible gift recipients (excluding other PAFs).
+The starting point is generally $500,000 to $1 million in a tax-deductible seed donation.

-7. Charitable trusts: This is a legal arrangement that allows the donor to specify how the trust assets will be managed and used for charitable purposes.
+This is a legal arrangement that allows the donor to specify how the trust assets will be managed and used for charitable purposes, which is not tax-deductible.
+These can be created during a lifetime or ‘testamentary trusts’ can be created from the estate upon passing away.

 Discover BlueRock’s Philanthropy Consulting Services